liamross/interval-resizer/README.md

 2017), this component requires the following:
 - A single child *internals*, which wraps all of the things rendered into the *resizer*
+- The prop-types package installed (the only dependency, besides a peer dependency on react - or refactor to remove PropTypes, they're just there for throwing helpful warnings)

 To benefit from the *resizer*, content within the *internals* wrapper must be set in a way to fill the wrapper's height.
 This allows the interaction where the